 Note: If it is determined a student does not have sufficient financial aid credits remaining to complete the requirements of the degree the student is placed on Unsatisfactory Progress (UP).
-EXAMPLE: Student has attempted 76 credits without earning a degree, the student has 20 financial aid credits and from the track sheet it is determined 25 credits are needed to complete the degree, it is mathematically impossible to earn the degree with remaining credits and the student is placed on UP.
+EXAMPLE: Student has attempted 76 credits without earning a degree, the student has 20 financial aid credits and from the academic plan it is determined 25 credits are needed to complete the degree, It is mathematically .impossible to earn the degree with remaining credits and the student is placed on UP.